Ying-Jung-Chien/Color-game/README.md

 * Remember .bind(this) when using `setInterval` and `setTimeout`

 ## Submission
-When you open merge request, Title should be : {your ID} Submission
+When you open merge request, the title should be : {your ID} Submission

 ## Important
 To test the code, you should run `npm install` first, then run `npm run build` or `npm run watch` sequently.